beamkeerati/LAB1_WS/README.md

 ## Notes
 - Ensure your ROS 2 environment is sourced before running (source install/setup.bash).
 - If dependencies are missing, rerun rosdep install.
+- Try this command if there's an unexpected error with dependencies `sudo apt install -y ros-humble-rqt-common-plugins ros-humble-tf2-ros`

+## Results